blocklayouts/blocklayouts/readme.txt

 = Is there support available? =

-Yes!
-We provide support through the WordPress.org support forums.
 For premium support options, please visit [our website](https://blocklayouts.com/support/).

 == Changelog ==